garnettr/dynamicPoster/README.md

 ### Purpose of the Web app:

-The initial idea was to practice using Constructor Functions  - UNTIL -  I wrote the code and decided to refacture it.
+To practice using Constructor Functions and CSS Grids, *UNTIL* I starting writing the constructor functions and decided to refacture it.

 **Before the code looked something like this:**